Harry Skreja

 Harry Martin Skreja (born 13 February 1953) is a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL).

+Skreja made his VFL debut in 1969, in round seven against South Melbourne, as a 16 year old.

 Skreja was captain / coach of the Wangaratta Football Club in 1975 and kicked 95 goals in the Ovens & Murray Football League.

+In 1977, Skreja, was captain / coach of Yarram in the Alberton Football League, which won the 1977 premiership, kicking 113 goals for the season too.

-Skreja was captain / coach of Leeton in 1979 and represented the South West Football League (New South Wales) also.
+Skreja was captain / coach of Leeton in 1979 and also represented the South West Football League (New South Wales).